 The more and more time we spent researching options, the more we noticed a common theme.
 Builders and fellow DIYers were choosing laminate flooring.
 Why?
 Because it looks like real hardwood, but without the cost.
 On top of that, it’s durable and easy to maintain.

 We were skeptical at first, but after discovering Select Surfaces laminate flooring at Sam’s Club, we knew it was the way to go.
 Unlike other laminate flooring we looked at, Select Surfaces’ laminate is extra thick (14.3 mm) and comes with an attached foam backer.

-We fell in love with the rich Cocoa Walnut, a dark brown color that features a hand-scraped finish and a realistic wood-grain texture.
+We fell in love with the rich Cocoa Walnut (now called Mocha Walnut), a dark brown color that features a hand-scraped finish and a realistic wood-grain texture.
 At $1.74 per square foot, we found the price to be unbeatable for the quality, and best of all, it passed the scratch test!

 It might seem crazy, but we made the decision to replace both our carpet and hardwood with Select Surfaces laminate flooring.
 Because we have an open floor plan, it wouldn’t have looked right to have laminate up against the hardwood, so taking out the hardwood was the best option.
 Plus, after running numbers we found that it was going to be much, much cheaper to install laminate throughout.